 We tend to fear the unknown.
-So, not surprisingly, alternative medical treatments— from homeopathy and herbal medicine to massage and chiropractic care—were long considered quackery.
+So, not surprisingly, alternative medical treatments—from homeopathy and herbal medicine to massage and chiropractic care—were long considered to be quackery.
 But such treatments were helping a growing number of people, piquing the interest of some senators.
 To explore the potential of alternative medicine, congressional funding helped launch the Office of Alternative Medicine at NIH 25 years ago.
 Since then, great progress has been made in a relatively short time.

 Recounting the history of alternative medicine at NIH, Eric Boyle, chief archivist at the National Museum of Health and Medicine, spoke at an NLM History of Medicine lecture titled “In the Belly of the Beast” recently in Lister Hill Auditorium.

 “I’d come across a number of practitioners and advocates who had persistently warned there were certain dangers in alternative medicine being swallowed whole by the behemoth NIH,” said Boyle, who started his career as an intern in NLM’s History of Medicine manuscripts division.
 “And this idea wasn’t terribly surprising given the fact that alternative medicine had been historically marginalized as unorthodox by many in the medical mainstream, and given the fact that the NIH was one of the nation’s foremost biomedical research institutions and arguably the center of medical orthodoxy.”